hugoledoux/mywebsite/_drafts/rules-happy-latex.md

 \includegraphics[width=0.95\linewidth]{figs/potato.pdf}
 {% endhighlight %}

-[^1]: they work great if your paper has no figures and no mathematical equations.
+[^1]: in all fairness, they work great if your paper has no figures and no mathematical equations